uwu/radio/docs/SELECTION.md

 # uwu radio technical docs: selection

 Pick songs out of the hat.

-Do not pick a song sharing an artist with the past 5 artists played.
+Do not pick a song sharing properties with recent songs:

+ - Artist with the past 5
+ - Submitter with the past 2